Ameriprise vs Edward Jones for 2026

 Beginners: Edward Jones and Ameriprise are both good places for novices.

 Frequent Equity Trading: Neither outfit is a great place for active stock traders.
-There is no commission-free trading, for example.
+There is no typical commission-free trading, for example.
 Charles Schwab would be a better idea.

 Retirement Savers and Long-Term Investors: Either company will do.